Tu Nidito: Focus on age groups

 Children at different developmental stages have varied understanding about death and grief.
 The way they communicate and feel about death varies from age group to age group.
 This is why it is important to have separate groups for children of different ages.
 A study done by a University of Arizona student at Tu Nidito showed that children from ages 4–7 used story telling more than the other age groups as a way of communicating about grief.
 Most avoidance was shown among the children from ages 4–12.
 Children in the 8-12 age group communicated the most sadness out of all three groups (littles, middles and teens).
 The teenager group (13-18) communicated more guilt, anger and uncertainty (Keffeler, 2010).

 The developmental stage of the child affects their understanding of death and grief, making it essential for support programs to focus on the needs of the specific age groups.
 Young children from ages 2–7 generally do not understand the finality of death.
 They may believe in magical thinking and the reversibility of death.
 This may make them wish the deceased to come back to life and not show signs of grieving.
-They may feel guilty and believe that they caused the disease (Webb, 2010).
+They may feel guilty and believe that they caused the disease.
 For children ages 7–11, this is the latency age.
 They may be in denial and pretend the death did not occur.
-Their inability to deal with death may cause an increased fear of death, (Webb, 2010).
-For children in the pre-pubertal stage (9-12), feelings of helplessness, guilt and anger may be experienced (Webb, 2010).
+Their inability to deal with death may cause an increased fear of death.
+For children in the pre-pubertal stage (9-12), feelings of helplessness, guilt and anger may be experienced.
 Support groups specific for these different ages can address these different concerns.
 Tu Nidito separates their support groups based on ages around the ages where these differences in understanding occur.